Reducing Hay Fever With Cleaning In Education Centres

 Extensive cleaning is necessary to clear your education premises of allergens.
 Whether it be vacuuming or dusting your furniture, cleaning air filters, or deep cleaning a room to create an allergen-free sanctuary, the task of reducing hay fever in schools is a complex one.
 There are no shortage of factors involved, and with substantial foot traffic from students and teachers entering and leaving for breaks or lunchtime, there’s plenty of opportunities for pollen to spread.

 Vanguard Cleaning are specialists at tending to schools and education facilities.
-Our staff are comprehensively trained with procedures accredited by the British Institute of Cleaning Science (BICSc), meaning we have the expertise to deal with allergens like pollen, dust, or mould.
+Our staff are comprehensively trained with procedures endorsed by the British Institute of Cleaning Science (BICSc), meaning we have the expertise to deal with allergens like pollen, dust, or mould.
 From strict hygiene protocols to ensure the efficient cleaning of your premises, to PPE to prevent cross-contamination, rest assured that we have the capability to solve your all your hay fever difficulties.

 We also offer a number of additional services to take care of all cleanliness-related problems in your education facility.
 These include: